json-schema-faker/json-schema-faker/README.md

 We are more than happy to welcome new contributors, our project is heavily developed, but we need more power :)
 Please see [contribution guide](CONTRIBUTING.md), you can always contact us to ask how you can help.

-### Architecture
+### Technical Documentation

-If you want to contribute, take a look at [the architecture page](ARCHITECTURE.md).
+If you want to contribute, take a look at [the technical documentation page](docs/).
 You may find some important information there making it easier to start.

+Moreover, if you find something unclear (e.g. how does something work) or would like to suggest improving the docs, please submit an issue, we'll gladly provide more info for future contributors.

 ## Resources